Jump the navigation

 6. Annual Policy & Procedure Review

 The Grievance Policy is maintained by the Committee on Academic Freedom and Due Process.
-This committee will review this policy and procedures on at least an annual basis, with the assistance of the Dean of Students, the Director of Human Resources, and the Provost and Dean of the Faculty.
+This committee will review this policy and procedures on at least an annual basis, with the assistance of the Dean of Students, the Associate Vice President for Human Resources, and the Provost and Dean of the Faculty.

 6.1 Official Version